-In our WORD Study 1, we started with a riddle form of a puzzle asking what "IT" represented.
-For this WORD Study, we are going to start out with a different kind of puzzle.
-These puzzles contain a familiar word or phrase in a sort of code.
-Your job will be to crack the code of each puzzle.
+Below are puzzles containing a familiar word or phrase in a sort of code.
+Your job is to crack the code of each puzzle.
 You will have to look carefully at the arrangement and position of each group of words or mixed up letters.
 The key to solving the puzzles is to read them exactly as you see them.
-Here is an example.
+Here is an example:

 Now let's look at some more examples of these types of puzzles below.
-See how many you can solve BEFORE looking at the answer.
+See how many you can solve BEFORE looking at the answer in the far right corner.

 (the answer is "tricycle")